UW-PHARM/bitstream-hackathon/tutorials/overview.md

     julia>
     ```
-    If this doesn't work for you, then you may need to add the `julia` binary to your system path.

 2. Download [VS Code](https://code.visualstudio.com) (the preferred Julia editor).
 You can use your own editor, but then you will not be able to take advantage of the Julia integration with VS Code.
 In this case, you would need to copy-and-paste code snippets into a Julia REPL on your terminal.